 1. Catch the next bus

 I can't tell you how many buses I've missed.
 Either I've been running (okay, trotting, if I have my backpack on) after them, or worse, they've been full and I've watched the doors close.
 Most of the time, there's nothing left to do but sit down, buy a Fanta and wait for the next bus.

-Career takeaway: Despite how close you may be, you’ll miss opportunities.
-Maybe you weren’t in the right place, or maybe you just didn’t get it this time.
-That’s okay.
-Just make sure you’re preparing yourself for the opportunity when it comes along again.
-(Because missing two buses in a row is NOT fun — I speak from experience.)
+.
+Maybe you weren't in the right place, or maybe you just didn't get it this time.
+That's okay.
+Just make sure you're preparing yourself for the opportunity when it comes along again.
+(Because missing two buses in a row is NOT fun -- I speak from experience.)

 2. Act like you belong

-Career takeaway: If you’re in a new job or career, make it seem like you belong.
+If you're in a new job or career, make it seem like you belong.
 Learn the lingo, hang out where your peers do and read up on industry news.
-The sooner you start, the sooner you really will belong!
+The sooner you start, the sooner you really will

 3. Don’t be swayed by glitz